TV-Rename/tvrename/options.md

 |             | "Show in Taskbar"        | ***Ticked***    |

 *Show episode pictures in episode guides*<br />
-Does what-it-says-on-the-tin, if ticked screen grabs from show episodes are displayed with the episode description in the ***My Shows*** tab.
+Does what-it-says-on-the-tin, if ticked screen grabs from show episodes are displayed with the episode description in the ***My&nbsp;Shows*** tab.
 If un-ticked only the episode description is displayed.

 *Default: **Ticked***